 Critical request chains are series of dependent network requests important for page rendering.
-The greater the length of the chains and the larger the download sizes, them ore significant the impact on page load performance.
-Lighthouse reports the critical requests loaded with a high priority in the Diagnostics section:
+The greater the length of the chains and the larger the download sizes, the more significant the impact on page load performance.

 Lighthouse uses network priority as a proxy for identifying render-blocking critical resources.
-See Chrome Resource Priorities and Scheduling for more information on how Chrome defines these priorities.
+See Google's Chrome Resource Priorities and Scheduling for more information about how Chrome defines these priorities.

-Data on critical request chains, resource sizes, and time spent downloading resources is extracted from the Chrome Debugger Protocol.
+Data on critical request chains, resource sizes, and time spent downloading resources is extracted from the Chrome Remote Debugging Protocol.

-Ways to reduce impact of critical request chains on performance
+How to reduce the effect of critical request chains on performance #

-Use the critical request chains audit results to target the most effective resources first:
+Use the critical request chains audit results to target the resources that have the biggest effect on page load first:

-- Optimizing the number of critical bytes to reduce the download time (number of roundtrips).
+- Optimize the number of critical bytes to reduce the download time (number of round trips).

-- Optimizing the order in which the remaining critical resources are loaded: downloading all critical assets as early as possible to shorten the critical path length.
+- Optimize the order in which the remaining critical resources are loaded: download all critical assets as early as possible to shorten the critical path length.